hrbackdev/hrbackdev/README.md

 # Hello!
 I'm Henry Requena 👋

 I'm a backend developer passionate about creating innovative and scalable solutions.
-My experience spans a variety of technologies, from Python and JavaScript to Docker, MongoDB, and Google Cloud Platform.
+I have experience in programming in JavaScript and Python, as well as in managing Linux servers, databases, Machine Learning, and Computer Vision.

 ## My Portfolio